jannerm/trajectory-transformer/README.md

 python scripts/plan.py --dataset halfcheetah-medium-expert-v2
 ```

 By default, this will use the hyperparameters in [config/offline.py](config/offline.py).
-You can override any hyperparameter with a runtime flag:
+You can override any hyperparameter with a runtime flag, _e.g._:
 ```
 python scripts/plan.py --dataset halfcheetah-medium-expert-v2 \
 	--horizon 4 --beam_width 256